-Submissions are currently open for the Montana Prize for Fiction and New Montana Voices.
+Submissions are currently open for New Montana Voices.

 Our submission period closed on Oct 1 for issue #23, "Our Living Planet," to be published February 2019.